Record 3,780 Covid-19 deaths in India as ‘oxygen express’ trains reach Delhi

 The surge of the highly infectious Indian variant of the coronavirus has seen hospitals runs out of beds and oxygen and left morgues and crematoriums overflowing.
 Many people have died in ambulances and car parks waiting for a bed or oxygen.

+Meanwhile, India’s delegation to the Group of Seven summit in London will be attempting to attend their meetings virtually after two of its members tested positive for Covid-19, a Sky News reporter said on Wednesday.

+Indian foreign minister Subrahmanyam Jaishankar, who was pictured meeting UK interior minister Priti Patel on Tuesday, did not test positive for the virus, Sky News reporter Joe Pike said on Twitter.

-Two “oxygen express” trains reached the capital Delhi on Wednesday carrying desperately needed liquid oxygen, Minister of Railways Piyush Goyal said on Twitter.
+Two “oxygen express” trains reached Inadia’s capital of Delhi on Wednesday carrying desperately needed liquid oxygen, Minister of Railways Piyush Goyal said on Twitter.
 Over 25 trains have so far delivered oxygen to different parts of India.

 India’s government says there are enough oxygen supplies but distribution has been hindered by transport problems.